 After rediscovering his faith as a young adult, Scott took on increasing leadership roles within the local, state, and conference levels of the United Methodist Church.
 He served in various roles from Treasurer and Lay Leader of his local church, to serving as a member of the NH District Ministry Strategy Team and as Co-District Laity Leader.
 He formally entered the Candidacy program for Ordained Ministry in the spring of 2003, and completed his licensing as a local pastor in the summer of 2006.
 He was assigned to Asbury Church as his first appointment, in July of 2007, by the New England Conference of the United Methodist Church.

-He studied at Asbury Theological Seminary, in Wilmore, KY, the Appalachian LP School in Barbourville Kentucky, as part of the Red Bird Missionary Conference, and finally completing his seminary studies at Wesley Seminary in Washington, DC.
+He studied at Asbury Theological Seminary, in Wilmore, KY, the Appalachian LP School in Barbourville Kentucky, as part of the Red Bird Missionary Conference, and finally completed his seminary studies at Wesley Seminary in Washington, DC.
 His academic interests include Rural Church Growth and Development, Hebrew Heritage and Theology, Physical Fitness as Discipleship and Stewardship, and the ancient symbols and stories of our faith.
-In addition, he is passionate about the potentail that contemplative prayer and Christian meditation can hold in our evolving church and individual faith journeys.
+In addition, he is passionate about the potential that contemplative prayer and Christian meditation can hold in our evolving church and individual faith journeys.

 Scott is committed to making faith authentic, relevant, and fun within this community.
 He is passionate about rediscovering discipleship, church development, and tailoring worship and outreach to meet the needs of a new generation of seekers and believers.
 He believes that faith should have strong personal and communal components, and is expressed most completely through a careful balance between service and outreach to the community and personal holiness.
 He is strongly committed to a theology that is understood only in light of the full person and church and which emphasizes physical, spiritual, and community wholeness.
 In addition, he is passionate about personal and communal renewal through contemplative prayer and Christian Meditation.

-Scott is a strong advocate of the bi-vocational model of ministry and as such works full time managing the Business Planning and Forecast Group at the Automotive Lighting Division of OSRAM Sylvania.
-He lives in Keene, NH and is married to Stacey, and together they have two girls; Annie (20) and Sophie (16).
+As a bi-vocational pastor, Scott works full time managing the Business Planning and Forecast Group at the Automotive Lighting Division of OSRAM Sylvania.
+He lives in Keene, NH and is married to Stacey, and together they have two girls; Annie (21) and Sophie (17).
 An energetic westie named Sammy and a Shiranian named Maggie completes the clan.
 Besides the church, Scott is a passionate sports fan, die-hard movie buff, and spends a great deal of time running on the backroads of Keene and Chesterfield.